-D. Powers and Duties.

-1. Within 60 days of its organizational meeting, to prepare and forward to the Township Council, such rules and regulations as may be necessary to implement the policies and goals of this Section, specifically, to ensure that housing units designated as low or moderate income units, once constructed, shall remain affordable to, and be occupied by, low or moderate income households.
-Such rules shall be subject to review and of the Township Council.
+- D. Powers and Duties.
+Within 30 days of the effective date of this Ordinance the Agency shall hold its first organizational meeting. - 1.
+Within 90 days of its organizational meeting, to prepare and forward to the Township Council, such rules and regulations as may be necessary to implement the policies and goals of this Section, specifically, to ensure that housing units designated as low or moderate income units, once constructed, shall remain affordable to, and be occupied by, low or moderate income households.
+Such rules shall be subject to review and approval of the Township Council.
 The Council shall review and approve or disapprove or recommend changes within sixty (60) days of the Agency's proposal to the Council.
 The Agency must revise and resubmit proposed rules and regulations to the Council within twenty (20) days of the Council's disapproval or recommended changes.
 The Council shall then review and approve the revisions within twenty (20) days of resubmittal by the Agency.
-The final approved rules and regulations shall be approved by the Council within a maximum total of 100 days as described above.
+The final approved rules and regulations shall be approved by the Council within a maximum total of 190 days from the organizational meeting of the Agency.